apache/activemq-artemis/docs/user-manual/en/paging.md

 In this example all the other 9 queues will be consuming messages from the page system.
 This may cause performance issues if this is an undesirable state.

+## Max Disk Usage

+The System will perform scans on the disk to determine if the disk is beyond a configured limit.
+These are configured through 'max-disk-usage' in percentage.
+Once that limit is reached any message will be blocked. (unless the protocol doesn't support flow control on which case there will be an exception thrown and the connection for those clients dropped).

 ## Example